vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/run-server.md

 ## Configuring Gateway Senders and Receivers for WAN Replication

 When you're building multi-site deployments with Tanzu GemFire, enabling data replication across geographically distributed clusters is critical.
 That’s where gateway senders and gateway receivers come in.
-They form the backbone of WAN (Wide Area Network) replication in GemFire, allowing region events to flow from one site to another.
+They form the backbone of WAN replication in Tanzu GemFire, allowing region events to flow from one site to another.

 ## Creating Gateway Sender